yuzie007/mpltern/docsrc/index.rst

 Installations via PyPI and Conda are also planned.

-Citing Mpltern
+Citing mpltern
 ==============

-At this moment, the author requests to cite the URL of this page if Mpltern contributes to a scientific publication.
+At this moment, the author requests to cite the URL of this page if mpltern contributes to a scientific publication.
-Of course, `Matplotlib should be also very much acknowledged <https://matplotlib.org/citing.html>`_ when using Mpltern.
+Of course, `Matplotlib should be also very much acknowledged <https://matplotlib.org/citing.html>`_ when using mpltern.

 DOIs
 ----